 In April 2008, the FASB issued FASB Staff Position ("FSP") No. FAS 142-3, Determination of the Useful Life of Intangible Assets, which improves the consistency of the useful life of a recognized intangible asset among various pronouncements.
-FSP SFAS No. 142-3 is effective for fiscal years beginning after December 15, 2008.
-The Company is evaluating the impact of FSP SFAS No. 142-3 on its consolidated financial statements.
+FSP SFAS No. 142-3 in its consolidated financial statements.